Rights of an accused student who elects to have a disciplinary hearing:

 - Access to the college’s hearing audio record in order to prepare an appeal.

-- Receive the discipline finding letter outlining the findings and reasoning of the Hearing Committee/Officer(s) within two (2) working days of the hearing.
+- Receive the discipline finding letter outlining the findings and reasoning of the Hearing Committee/Officer(s) within ten (10) business days of the hearing, barring extenuating circumstances.

 - Notification of the appeals process.